Mental Skills Are… umm … Skills

 The term mental skill (or mental skills) is one of the most misused in elite sporting circles.
 In fact, it’s used incorrectly almost everywhere in my experience.
 And here’s why.

 The skills are the outcomes, not the processes yet most people accidentally refer to them as the latter.

 When we talk about an athlete who is technically skilful we are referring to the amount of technical skill (ability) they already have.
 We are not referring to how they became skilful only that they are skilful.
 So with the technical side, it’s quite easy to separate the outcomes (ability) from the processes (how).

-When we talk about an athlete – say a soccer player – who is skilful we are referring to the amount of technical skill (ability) they already have.
-For example, they might be able to dribble the ball very well like the great Diego Maradona used to do in the 1980s.
+Let’s take a soccer (football) player as an example and consider the skill of dribbling the ball.
 Because the most common way to become better at dribbling is by actually dribbling a ball then the skill and the process got mixed up along the way.

-The area of sports science that does the best job of separating methods from intended outcomes is the physical side (shout out to any physios or exercise physiologists reading this).
+The area of sports science that does the best job of separating methods from intended outcomes is the physical side.
+Try to finish these sentences off by just using what comes to mind …

 - I could improve my flexibility by …